Gateways¶

 The selected single gateway is always used for the default gateway.

-The firewall uses the selected gateway group pick the default gateway.
+The firewall uses the selected gateway group to select a default gateway.
 It will change from one gateway to another if the preferred default fails.

 Warning